fanmin1010/P5-FEND-Udacity/README.md

 This is a Neighborhood Map Web App.
 Open index.html in a browser, it will then load a local google map of Greenwich Village of New York City.

-In the search bar, type in part of the name to filter the current business list and map markers either by clicking 'filter' button or by hitting Enter on the keyboard.
+In the search bar, type in part of the name to automatically filter the current business list and map markers, or click the filter button.

 Type in a new search criteria in the search bar and hit 'search' button, the web page will do a total new search returning 20 places and automatically load corresponding markers on the map.